 Per diem nursing is a gift for the professional that wants to control their own schedule.
 But what is a per diem job?
 Per diem assignments mean working by the day or by the job, and it’s a refreshing change from the traditional nine to five job.
 This article will help you understand how per diem nursing works and the benefits for employees.

 Why is a Per Diem Job Worth It?

-The number one benefit for per diem nursing is that the employee really gets to pick and choose their shifts.
+The number one benefit for a per diem nursing job is that the employee really gets to pick and choose their shifts.
 These shifts are available in all kinds of situations such as in hospitals when employees call off or go on vacation or in a clinic as a supplemental employee during a busy time.